 Example: Juanita walked for hours and hours enjoying the sights and sounds of New York City.

 Variation(s): sight

 sympathy, n.
-Feeling sorry about someone else's trouble or misfortune wagon train, n.
-A line or caravan of wagons

-Example: The merchant's daughter felt sympathy for the Beast.
+Feeling sorry about someone else's trouble or misfortune Example: I felt sympathy for my friend when his dog died, so I tried to cheer him up.

 Variation(s): sympathies